josdejong/mathjs/docs/expressions.md

 - `clear()`
   Completely clear the parsers scope.
+- `compile(expr)`
+  Parse and compile an expression into javascript code.
+  Returns an Object with function `eval([scope])`, which when executed returns the result of the expression.
 - `eval(expr)`
   Evaluate an expression.
+Returns the result of the expression.s
 - `get(name)`
   Retrieve a variable or function from the parsers scope.
 - `parse(expr)`
   Parse an expression into a node tree.
+Returns a `Node`, which can be compiled and evaluated like `node.compile(math).eval([scope])`.
 - `remove(name)`
   Remove a variable or function from the parsers scope.
 - `set(name, value)`